MaximeDaigle/GameOfLifeModified/README.md

 ~~~~
 python GameOfLife (number of iterations to do)
 ~~~~
-  will automatically do the iterations
+  will automatically do the iterations.